Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 Yeah.

-So no, we're going to bend the knee to the left.
+So, no, we're going to bend the knee to the left.

 We're not going to do anything else.

-We're definitely bending the knee to the left.
+We're definitely bending the knee.

 So the Eurosceptic side was incredibly intransigent on Brexit.

-but they won so the conservatives if they actually stood on a principle and actually like They can actually win.
+So the Conservatives, if they actually stood on a principle and actually were like, no, we're going to.

-Within the people who are defined by saying we're not that thing, because we're all about our integrity.
+Within the people who are defined by saying we're not that thing because we're all about our integrity.

 Does Greece have proportional representation?

-Because the people in the constitution who drafted it were saying that there's zero way Greeks are going to come together and have a majority government, so we need to boost the first party.
+And have a majority government, so we need to boost the first party.

 Right.

-We would have chaos all the time.
+We would have to, we would have chaos all the time.

 It's very rare to have coalitions.